jlmelville/smallvis/docs/spectral.md

 What *does* matter is that $W$ should be:

-* Symmetric
+* Symmetric.
-* Contain all non-negative values (i.e. positive semi-definite)
+* Contain all non-negative values (i.e. positive semi-definite).

 If $N$ is large then it is usual to sparsify $W$ by only keeping the
 $k$-largest values in each column.
 This creates the k-nearest neighbor